 - The creative shows what the prize is quickly

 - Could have made a video showing the sous-vide machine in use and all its features and applications.

-- Shows all the prizes in the image.
+- This Facebook giveaway example shows all the prizes in the image.

 - Using a square image to take up the most room on Facebook and Instagram.
 Both platforms accept square so you can use the same image for both.